 How You’ll Work at YNAB

-We work really hard to make working at YNAB an amazing experience (we’ve even been named Fortune’s #2 Best Small Company to Work For) and have a team full of truly exceptional people—the kind you’ll be excited to work with.
+We work really hard to make working at YNAB an amazing experience.
+We have a team full of truly exceptional people—the kind you’ll be excited to work with.
 Here’s how we operate:

 We also have Traditional and Roth 401k options.
 YNAB contributes three percent whether you choose to throw any money in there or not.
 It vests immediately.
 (Are you a personal finance junkie like Jesse?
 He set up YNAB’s 401k to have the lowest fee structure possible, where all plan costs are paid by YNAB, not your retirement nest egg.
 The investment funds available are fantastic, passively-managed, ultra low-cost index funds.
 You’re not a personal finance junkie?
 Then trust us, it’s great.)